Not a single cloud could be seen as we left Stockade Lake Campground.

 10. Accessible to Anyone

 The majority of the gorgeous sights and memorable experiences are accessible by car.
-That means whatever age group or physical condition, you can enjoy most of what the area has to offer.
+Whatever age group or physical condition you or your group is in, you can enjoy most of what the area has to offer.

 Visit Custer State Park – Plan Your Trip